Note: While some characters are semi-inspired by real people, this story is fiction.

 I sauntered up to our famous reception desk.
 That desk was a common topic of conversation in our office.
 Nobody could guess what obscene amount of money it had cost; the size of a small car, crafted from faux marble, shaped like the hull of a yacht, along the front, Grant & Woodson, carved in huge letters that glowed in our trademark blue and purple.

 Sitting on the other side was Sienna, at a desk three times as long as mine, in front of the biggest computer screen in the entire office.
 She didn’t need it of course, but it looked impressive.
-I guess clients never saw the east side, but they saw that desk every single visit.
+Clients never saw the east side, but they saw that desk every single visit, and I suppose Sienna’s ridiculous large screen was the firm’s way of keeping up appearances.

 Sienna and I became rather close as friends, or at least close by office standards, mostly because after morning teas, toilet breaks, lunches, going to the mail room, the way back to my desk was always past reception, and of course it was always more fun to stop and talk to her rather than go back to work.
 We never had anything important to talk about; just what she was having for lunch, or whether she tried Margot’s tarts that morning, or if she watched X Factor the night before.
 And while she didn’t spread gossip a lot, if there were something juicy about a west sider, she’d often let me in on it.
 “One of Alex’s clients just stormed out,” or “Paul’s wife came in this morning, looking pissed.”
 She was an east sider at heart.